IWILZ/PicoSound/docs/HARDWARE.md

 ## I2S Output (MAX98357A)

-An I2S audio module is recommended for best audio quality and here is described the MAX98357A but you can use also other similar modules.
+An I2S audio module is recommended for best audio quality and here is described the popular and low cost MAX98357A but you can use also other similar modules.

 ### Wiring